 History is made of accidents and the history of technology is no exception.
 Many beloved services and digital products began as side projects that became moonshots and spin-offs.
 Fog Creek spun off Trello while Basecamp replaced its parent company, 37 Signals, (which also spun off Know Your Company).
 More recently, Unsplash was acquired by Dribble and split from Crew.
 The beauty of these side projects is they began as practical solutions for a problem that the development team could relate to without being weighed down by business models.

-After A Wireframe
+What’s Next After a Wireframe

-Stages of Design
+Stages of App Design

 - User Story: Capturing what a user would do in a product.